Isotopic tiling theory for hyperbolic surfaces: Introduction

-The enumeration of such hyperbolic tilings reduces down to a problem of enumerating all embeddings of graphs on the orbifold associated to the symmetry group of a tiling, as well as a suitable notion of equivalence among different tilings.
+The enumeration of hyperbolic tilings with a given symmetry group reduces down to a problem of enumerating all embeddings of graphs on the orbifold associated to the symmetry group of a tiling, as well as a suitable notion of equivalence among different tilings.
 Delaney-Dress tiling theory provides a systematic approach to the complete enumeration of combinatorial equivalence classes of tilings in simply connected spaces.
-Computer implementations of algorithms based on Delaney-Dress tiling theory can exhaustively enumerate the combinatorial types of equivariant tilings in space forms~\cite{Huson1993}.
+Computer implementations of algorithms based on Delaney-Dress tiling theory can exhaustively enumerate the combinatorial types of equivariant tilings in simply connected spaces of constant sectional curvature~\cite{Huson1993}.
 This gives us a description of all combinatorially distinct tilings of an orbifold.
 For our purposes, we require an understanding of the distinct ways in which this combinatorial structure can be embedded on the orbifold, which in turn represent isotopically distinct tilings of the hyperbolic plane.
-For example, the Stellate orbifolds 2223 and 2224 can be decorated by a simple combinatorial structure, however this simple structure can manifest as an infinite set of isotopically distinct embedded hyperbolic tilings~\cite{evansper1,evansper2,Pedersen2017,Pedersen2018}.
+For example, the Stellate orbifolds 2223 and 2224 can be decorated by a simple combinatorial structure consisting of a single edge.
+However, this simple structure can manifest as an infinite set of isotopically distinct embedded hyperbolic tilings~\cite{evansper1,evansper2,Pedersen2017,Pedersen2018}.

 The classification of embedded combinatorial structures is precisely what this paper will address.
-We will generalize the Delaney-Dress combinatorial tiling theory to classify all isotopically distinct equivariant tilings of any hyperbolic surface of finite genus, possibly nonorientable, with boundary, and punctured.
+We will generalize Delaney-Dress combinatorial tiling theory to classify all isotopically distinct equivariant tilings of any hyperbolic surface of finite genus, possibly nonorientable, with boundary, and punctured.
+By a hyperbolic surface, we always mean a complete finite-area Riemannian surface with constant sectional curvature $-1$ and totally geodesic boundary.
 We consider here the $2$-dimensional case, however, the related classifications for higher dimensional hyperbolic orbifolds is also briefly discussed.
 Our approach is constructive and therefore allows, in theory, a complete enumeration of such classes of tilings.
-These results will facilitate the future development of the EPINET database (Euclidean patterns in non-Euclidean tilings)~\cite{epinet}, the central resource of the enumeration of Euclidean structure through hyperbolic tilings.